Good news. It looks like Theatre Three is playing in a new sandbox.

 Obviously, the design was partly inspired by the isle of Crete, ruled by King Minos and Queen Pasiphae, the original location of the mythic labyrinth.
 But it was also inspired by the ‘gamesmanship’ in Ziegler’s clever comedy: The Minotaur (son of Pasiphae) and Ariadne (daughter of Minos) pass the time playing Connect 4 while being kibbitzed by a Greek chorus made of – wait for it – a priest, a rabbi and a lawyer.

 Got all that?
 No matter.
 Here are the two important things to know: One, Ziegler can write.
-Updating a classic text by trapping comic, contemporary characters inside the confines of the story is at least as old as Tom Stoppard’s ‘Rosencrantz and Guildenstern Are Dead’ (1966).
+Updating a classic text by putting comic, contemporary spins on characters is at least as old as Tom Stoppard’s ‘Rosencrantz and Guildenstern Are Dead’ (1966).
 As Stoppard’s title indicates, ‘Rosencrantz’ has a bleak view of the possibilities for real change, for human growth.
 No matter how witty or self-aware the characters may be, they’re still trapped inside a centuries-old script.

 Before anyone can sing ‘Teenage Wasteland,’ Theseus (Kyle Igneczi) finally arrives.
 He’s the one person who eagerly grasps his conventional role (a hero just keeps moving forward!) because he doesn’t seem to have a truly introspective cell in his body.
-Until, that is, he faces Ariadne’s emotional needs (they confuse him) and the fact he’s destined to kill her half-brother – but can do it only with her crucial help (which confuses him even more).
+Until, that is, he faces Ariadne’s emotional needs (confusing!) and the fact he’s destined to kill her half-brother (what?) – but can do it only with her crucial help (even more confusing).